pipelinelabo/datalaiq-wiki/flows/nodes/splunkquery.md

 	index=_audit action="login attempt" "info=failed" | stats count by user | table user count

 However, that exact query will not work in the Splunk Query node, because the Splunk UI adds an *implicit* `search` to the start of the query.
-To run the same query in a Gravwell flow, you must add the `search` string explicitly:
+To run the same query in a DatalaiQ flow, you must add the `search` string explicitly:

 	search index=_audit action="login attempt" "info=failed" | stats count by user | table user count